The Lobby Code

 Scenario 3: Side-by-side through a corner

-OUTSIDE (wider, longer line) INSIDE (shorter line, apex side) B (outside line) A (inside, at apex) car's width preserved Inside takes the apex.
+OUTSIDE (wider, longer line) INSIDE (shorter line, apex side) apex B (outside line) A (inside, at apex) one car's width preserved Inside takes the apex.
 Outside takes the exit.
 Both leave one car's width.
 Both make the corner.

 Racing